 The second half of the book details the implementation of ForenSeq and Precision ID to amplify and tag targets to create the library, enrich targets to attach indexes and adaptors, perform library purification and normalization, pool the libraries, and load samples to the cartridge to perform the sequencing on the instrument.
-Coverage addresses the operation of the MiSeq FGx and Ion Chef including creating a sample list, wash steps, performing NGS, understanding the run feedback files from the instrument, and troubleshooting.
-ForenSeq and Precision ID panel data analysis are explained including how to analyze and interpret NGS data and output graphs and charts.
-The book concludes with the mitochondrial chromosome and mitochondrial DNA (mtDNA) sequencing and SNPs analysis including the issue of heteroplasmy.
-The final chapters review applications of microbial DNA for forensics, NGS in body fluid analysis, and challenges and considerations for future applications.
+Coverage addresses the operation of the MiSeq FGx and Ion Chef, including creating a sample list, executing wash steps, performing NGS, understanding the run feedback files from the instrument, and troubleshooting.
+ForenSeq and Precision ID panel data analysis are explained, including how to analyze and interpret NGS data and output graphs and charts.
+The book concludes with mitochondrial DNA (mtDNA) sequencing and SNPs analysis, including the issue of heteroplasmy.
+The final chapters review forensic applications of microbial DNA, NGS in body fluid analysis, and challenges and considerations for future applications.

 - Focuses on human identification using traditional and NGS DNA typing methods targeting short tandem repeats (STRs)

 - Applies the technology and its application to law enforcement investigations and identity and ancestry single nucleotide polymorphisms (SNPs) for investigational leads, mass disaster, and ancestry cases

 - Presents the underlying principles of NGS in a clear, easy-to-understand format for practitioners and students studying DNA in forensic programs